 This program is designed for students seeking a liberal arts degree in music.
 To pursue this degree, you must complete one course in the arts outside of music (visual arts, theater, or dance) either within your core curriculum units or within your 30 elective units.
 You must also pursue a 3-unit capstone experience to demonstrate mastery of an area of your study.
 Selection of this capstone experience and approval by appropriate faculty must be completed by the end of your junior year, and all required 300-level courses must be completed before enrolling in the capstone experience course.

 You are strongly encouraged to complete intermediate-level coursework in a foreign language and pursue a minor in a related or complementary field of study.
 A separate application and performance audition are required for admission to the bachelor of science in music program.
 Faculty members assist students through various aspects of the audition process.
-View degree requirements in the Undergraduate Catalog.
+View degree requirements and course descriptions in the Undergraduate Catalog.

 Towson University’s Center for the Arts features many state-of-the-art facilities, including smart classrooms, a recording studio, a keyboard lab, practice rooms, a computer/Aural Skills lab, The Harold J. Kaplan Concert Hall, and a 150-seat Recital Hall.